Study PMBOK 8 Standard vs Guide for PMP 2026: worldview, practice structure, operational detail, and layer traps.

 Explanation: D is best because the scenario shows a structural reading problem, not a lack of effort.
 The candidate needs to distinguish the principle-and-worldview layer from the practice-and-support layer.
 A reduces the issue to naming.
 B throws away the worldview.
 C preserves the confusion that caused the misses.

-After this section, move to the core architecture page so the split between worldview and practice turns into a usable study map.
-The free PMP 2026 practice preview on web helps here when you want to test whether you are misclassifying a question as principle-level or process-support level.
+After this section, move to core architecture so the split between worldview and practice turns into a usable study map.
+PMExams explains the Standard-versus-Guide split for free.
+When you need timed drills, use the PMP 2026 practice page on external practice and test whether you are misclassifying a question as principle-level or process-support level.